pinebai/kingsph/README.md

 # kingsph

 This is my toy SPH code.
-The heart of it is "based" on this: http://www.arxiv.org/abs/1012.1885 paper by Price, and his Ph.D. thesis.
+It contains nothing novel, and is based on what I've read in the major papers on the subject.

 Different subroutines for initial conditions for:
   * 1d sod;